-After providing options education for many years, I chose five basics that anyone using options will want to know.
-These important basics lay the foundation for options education.
+After providing options education for many years, I wanted to share the 5 most important basics that anyone using trading options should know first.
+These important basics lay the foundation for further options education.

 Options trading has many more advantages than trading stock, but, as you probably know, it is a bit more complicated, as well.

 Options education begins with risk management.
 For this reason, let’s start here.

 For the individual trader, options can be a little intimidating.
 That’s why many investors trade options by purchasing Out-of-the-money options.
 These are often short-term options since they cost less than long-term options.
 It seems simple.

 Out-of-the-money calls are especially popular because they are cheap.
 They seem to follow the old Warrant Buffet that we all love: buy low, then sell high.

 But is this always the best beginner option strategy?

 Imagine you’re bullish on Facebook (FB) trading at $100.

 A trader with little options education would be tempted to do this: Buy calls 30 days from expiration with a strike price of $120 at a cost of $0.15, or $15 per contract.